 Wealthfront: Tax optimized direct indexing

 Want to add up to 2% to your returns?
 Wealthfront’s tax optimized direct indexing feature claims to do just that.
-Tax optimized direct indexing is an advanced version of their regular daily tax loss harvesting.
-Instead of relying on index funds, portfolios with direct indexing turned on can have up to 1,000 individual stocks.
-This presents more opportunity for Wealthfront’s advanced artificial intelligence to perform tax loss harvesting.
+Rather than relying entirely on ETFs, tax-optimized direct indexing directly purchases up to 1,001 individual securities on your behalf.
+This presents more opportunity for Wealthfront’s advanced investment algorithms to perform tax loss harvesting and further improve your investment performance.

 This feature is completely free, but it’s only available on accounts with a balance over $100,000.